 Why do you need a termite inspection?

-You know I tell folks all the time, a home either has termites, or will.
-That’s just so true.
-We are a dominant area, US period, but there are places that are worse than others and we happen to be in an area where termites thrive.
-If you do a little research online, the damage done, and the money spent in the US every year due to termite damage is nothing short of phenomenal.
+I tell folks all the time, a home either has termites, or will.
+That’s just the truth.
+The U.S. is a dominant area for termites anyway, with some places more susceptible than others.
+We happen to be in an area where termites thrive.
+If you do a little research online, you’ll find that the money spent in the U.S. every year due to termite damage alone is nothing short of phenomenal.
 These guys, these termites, are mean little critters.
 So it’s very important to have your home inspected.

-Another question you might ask about this to answer why, why do they eat our homes?
-We’ve got all this lumber, trees, dead trees in the forest, and all this stuff laying in the backyard that they could be eating on, why are they eating on my home?
+We have all this lumber, trees, dead trees in the forest, and all this stuff laying in the back yard that they could be eating on.
+Why are they eating on my home?
 That’s a great question and another reason why you need the inspection.
 We build our homes right where they thrive.
-We get our footer down to that 18-inch mark, in our area it’s 18 inches below the freeze line, so termites they’ve got to keep a certain temperature, humidity, and moisture to survive.
+Termites have to keep a certain temperature, humidity, and moisture to survive.
 Their sweet spot is just below the freeze line, which is exactly where we pour the footers to our homes, about 18 inches down.
 We’ve basically just built them a path directly to the sill plate.

 How does a termite inspection work?

-I’m sure there are.
-Some inspection companies will even promote that as part of their package deal or whatever.
-Look, this is America and you get what you pay for.
-Folks that give things away free like that, either one, they have an ulterior motive.
-Maybe they treat for termites, so it’s real conducive for them to do the termite inspection.
-Or maybe they’re not very good at it, and so we don’t charge for them.
+Yes.
+Some inspection companies will even promote this as part of their package deal.
+A word of caution, though, this is America and you get what you pay for.
+Watch out for people with ulterior motives.
+A company who offers a free inspection might treat for termites, and therefore gain business from you in other ways.
+On the other hand, they may not be very good at termite inspections, so they don’t charge for them.
 Keep in mind, there is cost involved for the business to obtain and maintain their termite license.
 Who is going to crawl through a nasty, wet, damp, spider-web covered, crawlspace looking for termites and not expect to be compensated for it?

 Should I get a termite inspection with my home inspection?